andreeweb/HeapHeap/README.md

 # HeapHeap
-Project for the Engineering course of the algorithms during the academic year 2014/2015.
+Project for the algorithm engineering course.
+Academic year 2014/2015

 # Description